JS-24693/python-basics-codio/README.md

 ### Tutorial Lab Challenge
 Using the simplest conditional, if statement, the program continues to execute even after it reached a condition that is true.

+## ForLoops.py Overview
+For loops run a repeated code block using range() followed by a colon.
+All repeated statements must be indented.
+Identify the pattern first, then write the loop.

+Turtle Graphics
+Turtle graphics let you draw shapes by moving a “turtle” around the screen with commands like forward(), left(), and right().
+It is often used to visualize loop patterns.

+Challenge One draws a large square with four smaller square paths using fixed forward moves and right turns.
+A for loop cannot be used because the movement sequence does not follow a predictable pattern of repeated distances or angles.
+Challenge Two draws a circle by repeating the same forward move and 1‑degree turn 360 times.
+It does not use the loop variable because the counter value never affects the movement — the loop simply runs 360 identical steps to complete the circle.
+Challenge Three draws a square‑maze pattern by increasing the forward distance each loop.
+The program multiplies the loop index i to generate longer forward moves, producing 45 expanding lines across growing square segments.

+## WhileLoops.py Overview
+While loops are useful when you are waiting for a certain event to occur.
+While loop syntax — runs as long as its condition remains true.
+Counting variable — declare count = _ before the loop.
+Incrementing — update the counter inside the loop so it eventually ends. count = count + _

+Infinite loop causes — a condition that never becomes false, such as while True: or a variable that never gets incremented.
+If the counting variable is 0, it remains 0 and if it is less than the while loop condition, it will forever be less so the loop will never stop.

+Break statement — immediately exits a while loop when a specific condition is met.

+Turtle Graphics
+Challenge One: A While loop cannot be used.
+Each forward/turn pair is a fixed, manual instruction, so only straight-line commands works.
+Challenge Two: A While loop can be used but it adds no benefit over the for loop.
+You just repeat the same 360 steps until a counter reaches 360.
+Challenge Three: replaces for with a manual counter.

+## NestedLoops.py Overview
+Nested loops run one loop inside another to create repeated digit‑pattern output.
+Refactor the three nested loops to reduce unnecessary repetition.
+Syntax: the outer loop selects the digit; the inner loop controls how many times it prints.

+Relationship: the outer loop selects the unit of work (row, block, or digit), and the inner loop repeats that work a fixed number of times per cycle.
+The inner loop starts fresh on every outer‑loop iteration, producing structured repeated patterns.

+Relationship example explanation: The outer loop selects the row, and the inner loop repeats the column work. range(10) in the inner loop runs 10 times per row, producing a fixed repeated pattern each cycle. end="" keeps the pattern in columns in each row.

+Relationship example explanation: the outer loop defines one block, and the inner loop repeats the block’s contents.
+`i` selects the block header (`&&`), and `j` runs three times to emit the three `*` lines, producing a fixed repeated pattern each cycle.

+Relationship example explanation: The outer loop selects the digit, and the inner loop repeats it.
+`range(row)` runs exactly `row` times, so each digit prints as many times as its value.

+## Module4lab.py Overview
+Module 4 tutorial labs demonstrates core loop structures and control flow in Python.
+Control flow is the set of rules that determine which lines of code run and in what order.
+Loops repeat code, conditionals choose between branches, and break or similar statements alter the normal execution path.

+It includes for‑loop examples for even/odd checks, fixed‑count repetition, and exponent calculation.
+The purpose of range in a for loop is to set up the number of iterations the loop will execute.

+It also shows while‑loop counters, breaking from infinite loops, and interrupting loop execution.
+The while loop must have an exit condition.
+By incrementing the counter variable, we ensure that the loop will eventually end.
+If you do not increment counter in this loop, you will create an endless loop because counter will never reach 10 or greater.

+Lab Challenge: The file ends with a nested‑loop chessboard example separating logic into row parity and then column parity.

+Row parity determines which pattern the row uses (condition true for even rows, condition false for odd rows).
+Column parity then alternates characters within that pattern.

+Parity means checking whether an index is even or odd, which controls the pattern selection.

+### Tutorial Lab Challenge
+Nested Loop with a decision‑making structure to create a Chessboard:

+This program builds the checkerboard by separating the logic into row parity and column parity.

+- The outer loop selects each row.
+- The program checks whether the row index is even or odd.
+  - If the row index is even, the condition is **true**, and the row uses the pattern: even columns print `X`, odd columns print `O`.
+  - If the row index is odd, the condition is **false**, and the row uses the flipped pattern: even columns print `O`, odd columns print `X`.

+Row parity determines which pattern the row uses, and column parity determines the alternating characters within that pattern.
+This produces a checkerboard.